linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 For every repo, the other side of the transaction is a reverse repo.
 This raises the issue of double counting of both repo and reverse repo.
 The issue concerns whether the relevant number is gross repo or net repo for financial firms.
 For example, a dealer bank that lent money via repo to a hedge fund (which provides the dealer bank with a bond as collateral) and then borrowed against that bond from another dealer bank would have a net of zero (ignoring the haircuts).
 But, in a run the depositors want their cash bank and the dealer bank cannot instantaneously get the cash back from the hedge fund.
 (This would be possible in a clearinghouse arrangement.)
 So, it would seem that gross repo borrowing is the relevant number.
 It is not known how much of the demand for repo comes from outside the banking system, i.e., are most of the depositor/ lender end users nonbanks?
 The extent of this issue is unclear as there are no data on the extent of involvement in repo from nonfinancial firms and only financial firms have been counted, estimated, or surveyed.
 At least anecdotally, many nonfinancial firms' treasury departments (e.g., Westinghouse, IBM, Microsoft) invest in repo as do institutional investors.

-# 3. State variables: the ABX indices and the LIB-OIS spread
+## 3. State Variables: The ABX Indices and the LIB-OIS Spread

 This section introduces the key state variables of the paper.
 Section 3.1 discusses the ABX indices, which are proxies for fundamentals of the subprime market.